SUGGESTIONS AND COMPLAINTS

 Within twelve months of the incident that caused the problem; or within twelve months of you becoming aware of the matter.

-What we shall do
+What we do next

-We will acknowledge your complaint within three working days.
 A full investigation will then take place and we shall aim to:

 • Find out what happened and why